amandamashburn/civic-docs/README.md

 # civic-docs
 Foundational civic documents of the United States.
-A resoucre for readers, teachers, and developers.
+A resource for readers, teachers, and developers.